Rebeccaz0719/Name-card-App/README.md

+After downloading the file and extract it, you can input the following two command in cmd to install the dependencies and make the web app run on your browser.
+1. npm install
+2. npm start
+Then you can see the app at localhost:3000 in your browser.

 This is a web application to present the name card, and it contains the following functions:

 1. Shows all 20 of the placeholder images on the screen.